-Collective Worship/assembly notes and resources e.g. PowerPoint presentations are saved onto Google Drive so that all staff can ensure that there is continuity and progression, and to enable the monitoring and evaluation of acts of worship to take place.
-Specific links are made to British Values (and Equality), UN Articles and Habits of Mind and the theme of safeguarding and the promotion of positive wellbeing is woven throughout.
+A termly rota lists themes, special occasions and events, but is flexible to allow the inclusion of current and topical issues.
+Collective Worship/assembly notes and resources e.g. Power Point presentations are saved onto the shared network so that all staff can ensure that there is continuity and progression, and to enable the monitoring and evaluation of acts of worship to take place.